 5) We’re full of curiosity and are happy to argue about anything at all.
 In fact, some have accused us of arguing just for the sake of it–how dare they?
 Off with their heads!
 (Yes, we have an Alice in Wonderland obsession and frequently identify with her woes.)

 6) We celebrate creativity in all its forms, especially when it’s in response to a life of displacedness.
 What could be a better excuse for trying your hand at a novel, a memoir, a cookbook, a film, a business, you name it, than having fallen through the looking glass into another culture?

-7) We’re all for a bit of escapism when it’s tastefully done (cue Libby’s Life).
+7) We’re all for a bit of escapism when it’s tastefully done (cue the long-running Libby’s Life series).
 Let’s face it, we can’t live in every single country we’d like to, so the only way to maximize one’s experience of the displaced life is to view it through the (hopefully entertaining) lenses provided by others.

 Our spectacular banner was designed by the Manhattan-based artist Dorothy Robinson.
 You can discern a great deal about her displaced state of mind by taking a virtual tour of her paintings.